yongyuan7/yongyuan7.github.io/_pages/about.md

 I earned my Ph.D. in Crop and Soil Science – Environmental Toxicology with a dual major in Environmental Science and Policy at Michigan State University in 2020 under the supervision of [Prof. Wei Zhang](https://www.canr.msu.edu/people/wei_zhang).
 I received my BS in Environmental Science from the University of Alberta in Canada.
 I worked on antibiotic resistance and bacterial microbiome in lettuce-soil systems during my Ph.D.

 I am from beautiful and vibrant city - Hangzhou, Zhejiang, China.
 In my spare time, I enjoy exploring good eats, fun places, and hanging out with friends.
+I sporadically make videos on interesting events around me at my [BiliBili chanel](https://space.bilibili.com/480150385).
 I am proficient in microbiome bioinformatics (amplicon sequencing, shotgun metagenome sequencing, and shotgun metatranscriptome sequencing).
 I am accepting paid microbiome bioinformatics service requests in my spare time.
 Please navigate to Bioinformatics Services page for details.

 Contact Information
 =====